Radioactive Waste

 98% of all material resulting from the dismantling of the nuclear power plants is non-radioactive, or conventional, waste that will be recycled to the maximum extent possible.

 Radioactive material is treated and decontaminated as much as possible, according to strict standards, thus minimizing the amount of radioactivity.
 The remaining 2% therefore consists mainly of Category A waste that will be transferred to ONDRAF/NIRAS.
 They will condition this waste at the Belgoprocess site and package it into large blocks of concrete (monoliths).
 The monoliths will then be placed in surface disposal.
-Reactor components, the reactor itself and the concrete shell will be transported, as Category B waste, in specially designed containers to the temporary on-site storage locations in anticipation of the final geological disposal of NIRAS-ONDRAF.
+High-radiation internal components of the reactor will be transported, as Category B waste, in specially designed containers to the temporary on-site storage locations in anticipation of the final deep disposal of NIRAS-ONDRAF.